 FTP (Mac):

-- Open a terminal session or command prompt.
+- Open a Terminal session.
 Type:

 ftp ftp.box.com